Creating Time Awareness and Time Usage Skills in Children with Poor Executive Functioning

 - Identify a base of strategies and resources to assist children in developing time sense.

 Target Audience: introductory- to advanced-level occupational therapists, teachers, and other professionals

 Course Instructor: Lori Benson Adams, MEd

 Continuing Education Units (CEUs)

 Sensational Brain LLC is an AOTA Approved Provider of continuing education.
 AOTA does not endorse specific course content, products, or clinical procedures.

 This course is approved for 0.2 AOTA CEU or two contact hours under these Classification Codes: Category 1, Domain of OT: Activity Demands, and Category 2, OT Process: Intervention.

-This course is offered for 0.2 ASHA CEUs (Introductory level, Professional area), beginning April 1, 2018.
+This course is offered for 0.2 ASHA CEUs (Introductory level, Related area) beginning September 13, 2019.

 ♦ Continuing education policies and procedures, course completion requirements, special needs request, complaint policy, and more